Menu

 • Industry in Iceland: Tourism accounts for 10% of the GDP, followed by Agriculture, fishery, manufacturing, aluminum, finance, energy, innovation, and technology.

-• Climate is subpolar oceanic.
+• The climate is subpolar and oceanic.

 • Life expectancy is 83 years old.